gitter-badger/PromiseKit/_posts/2015-05-10-PromiseKit-2.0.markdown

 }
 {% endhighlight %}

-If you need to get a `Promise<T>` to Objective-C land, you have to write some Swift (it is simply impossible for objc to **see** instances of Generic classes so our only option is to bridge via Swift):
+If you need to bridge a `Promise<T>` to Objective-C land, you have to write some  Swift (it is simply impossible for objc to **see** instances of generic classes so our only option is to bridge via Swift):

 {% highlight swift %}
 class MyObject {